Manik2062/manik-demo/README.md

 # manik-demo
-this is my first repositery
+this is my first repositery.
+manik lama .